Amisha-Nagar/assessment_new/README.md

 **What design decisions I made for navigation, structure, and interactivity:**
-- Navigation: I deciced to add a menu icon for smaller screens (I still need to figure out how to add the interaction that opens the navigation menu), and on larger screens this expands into navigation bar with tabs/ links.
+- Navigation: I decided to add a menu icon for smaller screens (I still need to figure out how to add the interaction that opens the navigation menu), and on larger screens this expands into navigation bar with tabs/ links.

-- Structure: This is something I tried to improve from the previous version of my html and css, and tried to use more common convections when it comes to website layout, like added a Hero section, and then separating each section with alternating colours.
+- Structure: This is something I tried to improve from the previous version of my html and css, and tried to use more common conventions when it comes to website layout, like adding a Hero section, and then separating each section with alternating colours.

 - Interactivity: I added animation effects to hover state of the call to action - this included background colour change and shadow effect, as well as replace the normal bullet point list with emojis in the _contact_ section.